BAIA Configuration

 When configuring BAIA for product text generation, follow these guidelines to ensure high-quality, reliable results.

-Ensure Golden Products Only Contain Information Present in the Inputs
+Ensure Best Practice Products Only Contain Information Present in the Inputs

-, your golden product output should only reference these.
+Example: If your input attributes are Name, Material, and Color, your best practice product output should only reference these.

 Input: Name: Classic Chair, Material: Oak, Color: Brown